Sara Ronnkvist came to Iowa State with a plan, and she will leave with a passion.

 “The census gives out representation and a lot of federal funding,” Ronnkvist said.
 “If you think about things that happen in your community, you don’t put a block on a road that says ‘Only citizens’ or on community programs that say ‘Citizens only, you can’t participate.’
 Including a citizenship question discourages noncitizens from answering the census.
 It is really important to have population data for everything it informs.”

-“Sara is so passionate about census data,” Dawn Walker-Chalmers, statistics and mathematics adviser, said.
+“Sara is so passionate about census data,” Dawn Walker-Chalmers, statistics and mathematics advisor, said.
 “She makes me excited about the topic and I never even thought about the census more than completing it.”

 Seeing the world